-The organisation's private sector partnership programmes are critical to the marketing of the city and bring significant competitive advantage by way of industry input and funding, and a high level of commercial accountability.
+The organization's private sector partnership programmes are critical to the marketing of the city and bring significant competitive advantage by way of industry input and funding, and a high level of commercial accountability.
 The level of partnership funding could be under some threat in this recessionary climate.

 Maintaining the Trust's funding base and mix is fundamental to sustaining the operational viability of the Trust and any reduction in funding or substantial change in the funding mix would result in a consequent reduction in service levels, changes in core capabilities or a reduction in the scale and impact of our marketing programmes.
+Wellington's successful growth as a visitor destination since the foundation of the Trust has been grounded on the cooperative arrangement between City Council and private enterprise, this has enabled the Trust to carry out a greater range of activities increasing visitation from a broader set of markets than any other comparable body in New Zealand.
+Any reduction of funding from a stakeholder organisation challenges the ability of the Trust to maintain these activities successfully.

 The Trust's ability to retain and enhance the development of its staff is central to its organisational health.
-The recent change in chief executive and changes in the senior leadership team have been well received and the establishment of the Remuneration Sub Committee is designed to offer increased support to the CEO.
+The recent change in chief executive and changes in the senior leadership team have been well received by the tourism industry and other stakeholders and the establishment of the Remuneration Sub Committee is designed to offer increased support to the CEO.

 As marketing and development programmes grow, so does the Trust's need to maintain a solid administrative and infrastructural support base.
 Maintaining IT networks and databases are critical to the organisation's health and capability.